MaximilianSiebel/MaximilianSiebel.github.io/research/README.md

 * The Stochastics Group - Claudia Strauch - Aarhus University; May 2024

-* Resarch Group in Mathematical Statistics - Richard Nickl - University of Cambridge; November 2023
+* Research Group in Mathematical Statistics - Richard Nickl - University of Cambridge; November 2023

 ## Theses